InfinityByTen/SudokuNinja/README.md

 Sample*.txt

 These are a few samples of the sudoku puzzle to give you a headstart.
-You can create your own puzzle file (sorced from wherever you may please).
+You can create your own puzzle file (sourced from wherever you may please).
 The method to create a puzzle file is explained below.